scrtlabs/discovery-docker-network/README.md

     script to check if SGX is enabled on your system.

-- A host machine with [Linux SGX driver](https://github.com/intel/linux-sgx-driver) installed.
+- A host machine with [Linux SGX driver](https://github.com/intel/linux-sgx-driver) installed (version 2.x recommended).
 Upon successful installation of the driver ``/dev/isgx`` should be present in the system.

 However, for development purposes, the Enigma Discovery Docker Network can be run in Simulation (or Software mode), where no specialized hardware is required.